LongJohnTeabag11/Queen-Anne-s-Revenge/README.md

 # Queen-Anne-s-Revenge
-MP3 file farming software using automated linux terminal commands.
+> [!note] MP3 file farming software using automated linux terminal commands.

 ## How to Use:
 1. Enter any song followed by the name of the artist (on the same line) into the 'Songs' file - make sure there song video isn't 18+ restricted on YT otherwise it won't load